MinBZK/sdep.gov.nl/README.md

 - Enter client credentials
 - Select Authorize again
 - Swagger will obtain a bearer token "under the hood" (acting on the `token/` endpoint)
-- You are authorized conform the client credentials' roles
+- You are authorized by roles

 Explore endpoints in your current role (ca, str).